 Plummeting temperatures are perfect for winter sports.
 Dust off your ice skates, dig the sledge out of the garage or take a look at skiing/snowboarding lessons.
 Why not try out Scotland’s ‘other national sport’ curling and follow in the footsteps of world-beaters Rhona Martin, Eve Muirhead and David Murdoch.

 Remember all those books you planned to read during the lazy summer months but never got around to?
 In Japan they are called ‘tsundoku’ and winter is the ideal time to knock a few off.
-While the snow is piling up outside, cosy up with a good read and be whisked away to sunnier climes.
+If the snow is piling up outside, cosy up with a good read and be whisked away to sunnier climes.

 Winter blues – tip 2: Take up an indoor hobby